-Blonde Bombshell Kindly Myers Rocks String Bikini While Showcasing Her Killer Legs In New Snap
+Blond Bombshell Kindly Myers Rocks String Bikini While Showcasing Her Killer Legs In New Snap

 In the photograph, Kindly looked stunning as she wore the light pink knitted bikini with white accents.
 The sexy swimwear tied at the sides and around the model’s neck as she showcased her abundant cleavage, toned arms, flat tummy, impressive abs, and killer legs.

-Kindly had her long, blonde hair styled in straight strands, which she pulled back behind her head using her hands as she arched her back and posed with a sultry stare on her face for the photo as she accessorized the beach look with a dainty gold chain around her neck.
+Kindly had her long, blond hair styled in straight strands, which she pulled back behind her head using her hands as she arched her back and posed with a sultry stare for the photo.
+She accessorized the beach look with a dainty gold chain around her neck.

 Of course, Myers’ loyal fans couldn’t help themselves, and they had to gush over the model, who looked like a snack in the racy snap.
 The photo gained over 1,700 likes in the span of just 20 minutes, proving that Kindly is a favorite among social media users.

-“Sexy and love the hair,” one of Kindly’s Instagram followers wrote in the comment section of the post.
+“Sexy and love the hair,” one of Kindly’s Instagram followers wrote in the comments section of the post.

 “Looking fantastic baby,” another fan stated.